outworkers/phantom/README.md

 - Intermediary releases are available through our managed Bintray repository available at `https://dl.bintray.com/websudos/oss-releases/`.
 The latest version available on our Bintray repository is indicated by the Bintray badge at the top of this readme.

+### How phantom compares

+To compare phantom to similar tools in the Scala/Cassandra category, you can read more [here](https://github.com/outworkers/phantom/comparison.md).

 ### Latest versions

 The latest versions are available here.
 The badges automatically update when a new version is released.